jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

     show >> run
 {% endhighlight %}

-using this function on the initial `xmlPrinter`  example, we actually retrieve and equivalent F# expression for defining the printer:
+using this function on the initial `htmlPrinter`  example, we actually retrieve and equivalent F# expression for defining the printer:

 {% highlight fsharp %}
 // Define a custom printer.
-let xmlPrinter =
+let htmlPrinter =
     sequence [
         print "<html>"
         indent <|